Business Email Tone: What They REALLY Meant Was…

-Meaning can easily be lost in email.
-We don’t have eye-contact or body language, the things we rely on in the off-line world to determine intent or tone.
+Intent and meaning can easily be lost in email.
+For example, we don’t have eye contact, tone of voice, or body language, which we rely on in the offline world to determine meaning and intent.

 Who hasn’t received a business email where you had the dilemma of trying to interpret what someone “meant”?
-I’ve lost count of the number of emails I have received that caused me to think “what exactly do they mean?”
-I read them out loud, read them again and still may not be sure.
+I’ve lost count of the number of emails I have received that caused me to think, “what exactly do they mean?”
+I read them out loud, reread them, and still may not be sure.

 So I ask.

-Others have sent me emails asking me what I thought the Sender meant.
-In many cases, I didn’t have the same take or reaction.
-In regard to one particular email, I had proportionally the opposite perception than that of the person who was upset!
-Why is that?
-I had no personal history with the Sender.
+Others have sent me emails asking me what I thought the sender meant.
+In some cases, I didn’t have the same take or reaction.
+However, regarding one particular email, I had the opposite perception of the upset person.

 Established Relationships vs. Strangers

-We all know what happens when you assume?
+We all know what happens when you assume.
 (Follow that link, then come back.)
-With email, we have to make the effort to not assume what someone means.
-We must take care to look at the words used and the meaning of those words.
+With email, we have to try not to imagine what someone means.
+Instead, we must take care to look at the words used and the meaning of those words.

 Meaning vs. Assumptions

 Making assumptions are the basis for a good portion of misunderstandings and failing business relationships.
-Many times what you read into another person’s email is not at all “what they meant.”
+What you read into another person’s email is often not “what they meant.”
 Yes, they probably were not clear enough — a lesson for them to learn.
 But that still is not a reason to jump to any conclusions.

 Time to Sharpen Your Writing Skills

 Due to technology, email has become a primary business communication channel.
-Each of us, regardless of our profession or educational background, needs to continually improve our writing skills to benefit our email communications.
+Therefore, regardless of our profession or educational background, we must continually improve our writing skills to benefit our email communications.

-You cannot assume you will be understood if you do not take the time to make sure that your emails are clear and concise.
-If you put effort into your writing and vocabulary skills, as I do each and every day, you can avoid any unnecessary misunderstandings, be perceived favorably and will definitely have an edge over your perceived competitors!
+You cannot assume you will be understood if you do not take the time to ensure that your emails are clear and concise.
+But, on the other hand, if you put effort into your writing and vocabulary skills, as I do each day, you can avoid any unnecessary misunderstandings, be perceived favorably, and definitely have the edge over your competitors.